twitter/communitynotes/content/ranking-notes.md

 **June 14, 2021**

-- New algorithm to compute note status, which weights ratings by raters’ helpfulness scores, rather than just taking a direct average of ratings.
+- New algorithm to compute note status, which weights ratings by raters’ helpfulness scores, rather than taking a direct average of ratings.

 **January 28, 2021**